Help with day-to-day personal care

 - a disability.

-If your assessment shows you need equipment, eg a wheelchair or walking frame, the NASC team gets an assessor from Equipment and Modifications Services — often an occupational therapist — to help you.
+If your assessment shows you need equipment, for example, a wheelchair or walking frame, the NASC team gets an assessor from Equipment and Modifications Services — often an occupational therapist — to help you.

-If you’re on a low income, you can apply for a Disability Allowance to help with the cost of items you need for your personal care, eg incontinence pads or clothes that wear out quickly because of your disability.
+If you’re on a low income, you can apply for a Disability Allowance to help with the cost of items you need for your personal care, for example, incontinence pads or clothes that wear out quickly because of your disability.

 After an accident or injury